uwcirg/fhir-questionnaires/README.md

 # fhir-questionnaires
 A repository of FHIR Questionnaires in json format.
-This is intended to be a temporary repository so we can refine them prior to committing them to FHIR repositories.
+This is intended to be a definitive source which we populate FHIR repositories from.

+# Process for creating these
+1. Search for the Questionnaire first at the [NLM forms builder](https://lhcformbuilder.nlm.nih.gov/) and then at LOINC (NLM includes many of the LOINC Questionaires).
+2. If we've already have a non-FHIR implementation of the questionnaire in one of our systems (eg dhair2, DCW), compare verbiage, scoring, with what's found.
+We generally need to retain whatever verbiage we've been using historically, but confirm on a case-by-case basis w/ research staff.
+3. Even if we find a FHIR Questionnaire elsewhere, we'll need to bring them to this repository so we can add/edit a small number of fields as described below.

 # Fields and how we use them
 - "id"